ta-autogen/ta-autogen/README.md

 The script will create 4 test applications to CA and TA folders.
 Compile the tests with `make` and run them with `make check`.
+The script does not clean or overwrite the existing data, so remove the generated files and directories before re-running the script.

 ## Tool usage: ##